 It's important to emphasize that successful implementation and adoption of standards like DisplayPort and eDP would not be possible without the cooperative efforts of the more than 230 VESA members across the electronics supply chain.
 All VESA members have equal access to all work groups, proposals, and draft specifications.
 Typically, the organization holds about 10 different work group meetings per week, covering various VESA standards, and has two or more PlugTests per year open to all members.
 By participating in this manner, member companies – ranging from software, chip and display makers to consumer, communication and computing product OEMs – are able to better understand each other's concerns and challenges, facilitating mutually beneficial development efforts.

-About the author Craig Wiley has over 35 years in the semiconductor industry focused on analog, mixed-signal, video, and video interfaces primarily in the realm of applications and technical marketing.
+Craig Wiley has over 35 years in the semiconductor industry focused on analog, mixed-signal, video, and video interfaces primarily in the realm of applications and technical marketing.
 He serves as the main editor for the VESA Embedded DisplayPort Standard, and contributor to the DisplayPort Standard since 2007.
 He also serves on VESA Board of Directors, and served as Board Chair during 2011-2013.
 He is the leader of VESA Marketing Task Group, and DisplayPort on USB-C subgroup.